briandenicola/eShopOnAKS/docs/post-cluster-configuration.md

 The configurations are deployed via Helm Charts.
 It can be found in the [eshop-k8s-extensions](../charts/eshop-k8s-extensions) folder and triggered with `task gateway` and `task certs`.
 The `task gateway` puls the required values from Terraform's output vaiables and passes them along to the Helm Chart.

-## Task Commands:
+## Task Steps:
-* `task gateway`  - Update configurations with proper values Key
+:one: `task gateway`  - Update configurations with proper values Key
-* `task certs`    - Gets the Challenge Information required for Cert Manager
+:two: `task certs`    - Gets the Challenge Information required for Cert Manager
-* `task gateway`  - Run a second time after updating the Helm Chart values.yaml file with the challenge settings
+:three: `task gateway`  - Run a second time after updating the Helm Chart values.yaml file with the challenge settings

 <p align="right">(<a href="#post-cluster-configuration">back to top</a>)</p>